alertmanager/TA-alert_manager/README.md

 	- App split into alert_manager and TA-alert_manager

 ## Release Notes
+- **v2.3.0**    / 2019-06-05
+  - Changes for app certification
+  - Requirement to install on indexers removed
 - **v2.2.0**    / 2018-08-31
   - Bugfixes
 - **v2.1**    /   2016-10-22